A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Limitations and Future Work

 \subsection{Role of Domain Knowledge}

 It has been long recognized that external knowledge plays an important rule in the rule learning process.
-Already \citet{mitchell1980need} recognized at least two distinct roles external knowledge can play in machine learning: it can constrain the search for appropriate generalizations, and guide learning based on the intended use of the learned generalizations.
+Already \citet{mitchell1980need} recognized at least two distinct roles the external knowledge can play in machine learning: it can constrain the search for appropriate generalizations, and guide learning based on the intended use of the learned generalizations.
 Interaction with domain knowledge has played an important role in multiple stages of the machine learning process.
-For example, it can improve semi-supervised learning \citep{carlson2010toward}, and in some applications it is vital to convert discovered rules back into domain knowledge \citep[p.~288]{jf:Book-Nada}.
+For example, it can improve semi-supervised learning \citep{carlson2010toward}, and in some applications, it is vital to convert discovered rules back into domain knowledge \citep[p.~288]{jf:Book-Nada}.
 Some results also confirm the common intuition that compliance to constraints valid in the given domain increases the plausibility of the learned models \citep{freitas2014comprehensible}.

 Our review shows that domain knowledge can be one of the important instruments in the toolbox aimed at debiasing interpretation of discovered rules.
-To give a specific example, the presence or strength of the validity effect depends on the familiarity of the subject with the topic area from which the information originates \citep{boehm1994validity}.
-Future work should focus on a systematic review of the role of domain knowledge on activation or inhibition of cognitive phenomena applicable to interpretability of rule learning results.
+To give a specific example, the presence or strength of the reiteration effect depends on the familiarity of the subject with the topic area from which the information originates \citep{boehm1994validity} (cf. also Section~\ref{ss:reiteration}).
+Future work should focus on a systematic review of the role of domain knowledge on activation or inhibition of cognitive phenomena applicable to the interpretability of rule learning results.